| | | |

 others may think it means before the business day ends, or two

 hours after the meeting ends, or "when I have the time."
+The actual creation of agreements can serve as a team-building

 process itself as the team will experience working together,